Growing the next generation of plants for the Monaro and beyond

 Upper Murrumbidgee Landcare is establishing a growers network of local volunteers to grow native plants at their own home.
 Landcare will provide the training and resources to grow the plants.
 Growers will be part of a supported network, led by our friendly local nursery manager.

 You don't need to be an expert to join in, just a passion for growing and the commitment for caring for plants until they reach planting age.
 You don’t need a rural property to participate either, activities will fit on an urban and village block.
-More details will be coming soon but if you are interested in hearing more about the project contact Georgeanna on upper.murrumbidgee@gmail.com
+Details about being a grower can be found in the adjacent document.
+If you are interested in hearing more about the project contact Georgeanna on upper.murrumbidgee@gmail.com.

 Land For Wildlife (LFW) is a voluntary property registration scheme for landholders who wish to manage areas of wildlife habitat on their property.
 It is free and non-binding scheme that provides ecological advice for landholders to incorporate nature conservation into their other property management goals.
 Landcare can now provide FREE LFW property assessment on properties within the Snowy-Monaro council area.